knightsUCF/CarRacing/Log.md

+# Making the Game Addictive

+I remember wondering a while ago what made a game addicting, and researching online did not help much.
+But now we have a much clearer idea of what makes a game addictive:

+- goals
+- variable reward
+- challenging gameplay

+We want to have lots of variable reward along with very challenging gameplay, which becomes another goal for the player -- to get past the challenge.

 # Part 2 of the Infinite Runner Tutorial - Level Generation on the Fly

 "Recall that Max runs from path to path.
 As we are not generating all paths at the beginning of the game (because we want to save on memory and mainly because we do not know how far in the game the player will proceed, i.e. how many paths to generate), we need a mechanism to generate the N+1 path, where N is the path that Max currently steps on.
 We’ve used a simple trigger BoxCollider to implement this.
 When Max collides with it, a new path is generated via the PathSpawnCollider script (described in a while).
 In the straight paths level, the new path is instantiated in the “NewPathSpawn” position, which conveniently happens to be positioned at the far end of the current path."